All you need to know about date/time in R and SAS

 ).
 We use the hms

 package to format and manage time.
-Particularly, it represent a time in pretty format (e.g., 12:21:12) but internally still stores it as the number of elapsed seconds.
+In particular, it represents a time in pretty format (e.g., 12:21:12) but internally still stores it as the number of elapsed seconds.

 # 1) Create a time in double